 Resource Investing News Featured Stock

 Enforcer Gold Corp.
-(TSXV:VEIN) is a junior mining exploration company earning a 100-percent interest in the Montalembert Gold Project located in Quebec, Canada.
+(TSXV:VEIN) is a junior mining exploration company earning a 50% interest in the Roger Porphyry Gold-Copper Project and a 100% interest in the Montalembert Gold Project, both located in Quebec, Canada.
 The province of Quebec consistently ranks as one of the world’s top ten mining investment jurisdictions.

-- Favorable Location – Mining-friendly jurisdiction of Quebec; excellent paved road access within 5 kilometers of the property
+- Favorable Location – Mining-friendly jurisdiction of Quebec; projects have road access and nearby infrastructure

 - Tight share structure – Management, insiders and institutions hold 52%; notable strategic shareholders include Osisko Mining